RED-CANDLE-GAMES-CO-LTD/MonoFSM/README.md

 ## Getting Started

-1. Add the RCGMakerFSM as a submodule or package to your Unity project
+1. Add the MonoFSM as a submodule or package to your Unity project
 2. Create a new GameObject and add the `StateMachineOwner` component
 3. Add a `GeneralFSMContext` to the GameObject
 4. Create states by clicking "Add State" in the FSM Context inspector